maratai/craftery/fiber_arts.md

   - Susan Sullivan.
 "Prep It!
 Blending Cotton."
   - Kay Toombs.
 "Who's That Spinner?
 Spinning with Tenacity."
   - ?.
 "Hot Button - Boiling Cotton."

+- *Planning*.
+Winter 2017.
+  - Jill Graham.
+"Knit It!
+Twined Mittens."
+  - Jill Graham.
+"Spin It!
+Traditional Swedish Twined Knitting."
+  - Jennifer Green.
+"Teaching: How to plan a fiber class."
+  - Donna Kay.
+"Prep It!
+Control Cards and Samples."
+  - Amy King.
+"Prep It!
+Dirt Is Heavy."
+  - Christina Pappas.
+"The Way Back: Finding time for fiber again."
+  - Melanie Parrott.
+"Building a Fiber Nook."
+  - Patsy Sue Sawistoski.
+"Planning a Substitute Yarn."
+  - more TK

 - *Suspended Spindle*.
 Issue 25, Summer 2019.
   - Adan Akerman.
 "Whorlicity."
   - Kate Boyd.
 "Guest Teacher: I was more excited than the kids."